reakaleek/docs-builder/docs/syntax/definition-lists.md

-# Definition Lists
+# Definition lists

-A Definition List in Markdown is created by writing a term on one line, followed by a colon and at least one space (`: `) on the next line, followed by the definition.
+A definition list in Markdown is created by writing a term on one line, followed by a colon and at least three spaces (`:   `) on the next line, followed by the definition.
 Multiple paragraphs in the definition should be indented with spaces to match the definition text.

 ## Basic definition list